Hear Mozart’s Requiem performed in one of South Africa’s oldest Churches

 In 1774, Martin Melck, himself a Lutheran, built and donated the church to the early Lutheran congregation of Cape Town.
 It would undergo various alterations and additions, which include the front elevation and exquisite carvings on organ façade and pulpit by the Cape’s leading sculptor at the time, Anton Anreith.

-The SCCT will perform Mozart’s Requiem on Saturday, 29 February 2020, at 7.30pm, under the baton of well-known musical director Alex Fokkens.
-Doors open at 6.30pm.
+The SCCT will perform Mozart’s Requiem on Saturday, 2 March, at 7.30pm, under the baton of well-known musical director Alex Fokkens.

 Secure parking is available at a cost of R10 per hour from 6pm onwards at the Sun Square Hotel.
 Entrance to public parking is via Castle Street with parking available on 3 levels.
 Use paypoint on P1 to pay for parking before leaving.